 Certainly this hardware modification will increase the average SSB power, and achieves this by slowing down the ALC response, but is this a good thing?
 Is it worth doing?

 It is important not lose sight of the real decibel impact of such a modification.
 The RF world is logarithmic, not linear.
 Even if this modification Increases the average SSB power from 40 watts to 70 watts – what does that get you?
 It gets you 2.4 dB of increase.
 That’s less than half of an S-unit.
+Another thing to consider is how much extra stress is being placed upon the output stage of the RF PA by holding the average power artificially high?

 The point of this post is not to oppose the hardware modification.
 It is your radio, you can do what you want, and experimentation is at the core of amateur radio.
 However, I think it is important to understand the difference between average and peak levels, and to understand the direct relationship between the audio waveform driving the transmitter and RF output waveform.